Intersecting chords theorem: Proof

+Related concepts

 The converse is true as well.
 That is: If for two line segments A̅C̅ and B̅D̅ intersecting in S the equation above holds true, then their four endpoints A, B, C, D lie on a common circle.
 Or in other words, if the diagonals of a quadrilateral ABCD intersect in S and fulfill the equation above, then it is a cyclic quadrilateral.

-The value of the two products in the chord theorem depends only on the distance of the intersection point S from the circle's center and is called the absolute value of the power of S; more precisely, it can be stated that: